pivotal-cf/bookbinder/README.md

 The following Jenkins plugins are necessary:

-- Rbenv (configured to use ruby version 2.0.0p195)
+- Rbenv (configured to use ruby version 2.0.0p195) (this may be optional, haven't tested yet)
 - Jenkins GIT
 - Jenkins java.io.tmpdir cleaner plugin